AndreTeixeira1998/overleafwiki/Production-Installation-Instructions.md

 This guide assumes that you want to install ShareLaTeX at `/var/www/sharelatex`.
 There's nothing special about this path, but you'll need to customize the instructions yourself if you want to install it elsewhere.

+*NB.
+We have an Ubuntu 12.04 package which performs all of these steps automatically: [[Installing on Ubuntu 12.04 from dpkg (.deb)]]*

 ### Dependencies

 Make sure you have all the of the required [[Dependencies]] installed.